EthicalSoftwareDevelopment/InvestecChallenge/InvestecChallenge.ApiFunctionalTesting/Readme.md

 ## Execution of Tests

+1. Build the Solution
-1. Go into the corresponding project.
+2. Go into the corresponding project.
-2. Find the Tests folder
+3. Find the Tests folder
-3. Open the Fixture file.
+4. Open the Fixture file.
-4. Right-click on the individual tests.
+5. Right-click on the individual tests.
-5. Select "Run Tests".
+6. Select "Run Tests".